 In addition to Dublin’s publicly funded colleges, there are a number of private institutions which also provide higher level education.
-Dublin is also a popular choice for students who want to learn English; Ireland as a whole hosted almost 125,000 English-language students in 2016.
+If you plan to study in Dublin, you’ll find a run down of each of these private colleges below.

 The College of Computing Technology offers students a wide range of courses.
 These are career-based and updated each year in line with changes and technological advances within the industry.
-Its campus is located in Dublin city centre.
-CCT is attended by students from over 40 different countries and aims to provide a progressive, innovative and state-of-the-art learning environment.
+Its campus is located on Westmoreland Street – right in the heart of Dublin city centre.
+CCT students hail from over 40 different countries and the college aims to provide them with a progressive, innovative and state-of-the-art learning environment.

-Dorset College is a private institution in the north of Dublin, offering courses in computing, business, accounting, IT, law, and the English language, among others.
-It excels in preparing students for life in the business world and offers a recruitment service to help graduates begin their working life.
-Dorset welcomes students from all over the world – 40 different nationalities are currently represented in the student body.
+Established in 1983, Dorset College is a private institution to the north of Dublin.
+It offers courses in computing, business, accounting, IT, law and the English language – among other subjects.
+It prepares students for life in the world of business and offers a recruitment service to help graduates kickstart their careers.

 Dublin Business School is the largest independent college in Ireland.
-It provides courses in business, law, accounting, event management, IT, the arts, media studies and psychology.
-It offers support for international students, including immigration requirements and accommodation.
+It runs courses in business, law, accounting, event management, IT, the arts, media studies and psychology.

-Griffith College welcomes more than 7,000 students each year, including international students of 77 different nationalities.
+Griffith College welcomes more than 7,000 students each year, including international students from 90 different countries.
 Its graduates have distinguished themselves in a range of fields including business, law, music, and drama.
-Its law school is home to the Irish Innocence Project, dedicated to exonerating wrongly convicted people and reforming the criminal justice system.
+Its law school is home to the Irish Innocence Project, which dedicates itself to exonerating wrongly convicted people and reforming the criminal justice system.

 Hibernia College’s courses offer a blend of online and face-to-face tuition in order to help students gain their qualifications while they continue to work.
 The college holds an Erasmus Charter for Higher Education.

 IBAT College Dublin is a leading industry-focused third level institution.
-It provides a blend of high-quality undergraduate, postgraduate and professional education in a state-of-the-art learning environment.
-Its range of subject areas including Business, Digital Marketing, Computing and ICT, Sports Management, Tourism and English Language.
+It provides a blend of high-quality undergraduate, postgraduate and professional courses in a state-of-the-art learning environment.
+Its range of subject areas include business, digital marketing, ICT, sports management, tourism and English language.

-Independent College Dublin is a vibrant law and business college in the heart of Dublin City.
-The college focuses on preparing students for a working life in the real world, with industry-experienced lecturers and tutors.
-It boasts a vibrant campus life, close to the cafes, restaurants, and leisure facilities of Dublin’s centre.
-It welcomes students from all over the world.
+Independent College Dublin is a vibrant law and business college based in the heart of Dublin city.
+The college focuses on preparing students for working life with courses led by industry-experienced lecturers and tutors.
+It boasts a colourful campus which is close to cafés, restaurants, leisure facilities and everything else that Dublin city centre has to offer.

-International College Dublin Business School dubs itself a ’boutique college’, delivering tailored courses to small groups of students.
-Each course is designed to cater to specific professional examinations.
-The school emphasises strong links between the academic staff and students and its teaching faculty includes several Fulbright Scholars.
+ICD Business School dubs itself a ’boutique college’, because it delivers tailored courses to small groups of students.
+Each course is designed to help students with specific professional examinations.
+As a private college, it emphasises the strong links between its academic staff and students.
+Its teaching staff even includes several Fulbright Scholars.

 The National College of Ireland is at the heart of Irish business culture.
-It was founded in 1951 and developed deep links with both the trade union movement and business managers.
-It allowed both to create a harmonious atmosphere where business excellence was achieved through collaboration.
-Today the College boasts 5,000 students on a Dublin campus close to the European headquarters for many tech giants and Fortune 500 companies.
+Founded in 1951, it has deep links with both the trade union movement and business managers.
+These influences create a harmonious atmosphere where business excellence is achieved through collaboration.